 Krugler has served as a faculty leader for teacher education programs at the Newberry Library in Chicago and the Master of American History and Government program at Ashland University in Ashland, Ohio.
 He is the past recipient of research grants and fellowships from the National Endowment for the Humanities, the Organization of American Historians, and the White House Historical Association.
 In Spring 2011, he was a fellow at the Institute for Research in the Humanities at the University of Wisconsin—Madison.
 In 2010, he appeared in the National Geographic Channel documentary American Doomsday.
-He has written for TheDailyBeast.com and been interviewed by Slate.com, the New York Post, the Washington Post, San Francisco Weekly, the Karen Hunter Show, BBC Mundo, CJOB Talk Radio, and Jim Peck on Milwaukee Public Television's I Remember (see Press page for details).
-When he’s not teaching and writing, Krugler enjoys overseas travel (most recent trip: Berlin & Amsterdam), going to art museums, and reading mysteries (latest favorite author: Chester Himes).
+He has written for TheDailyBeast.com and has been interviewed by Slate.com, the New York Post, the Washington Post, San Francisco Weekly, the Karen Hunter Show, BBC Mundo, CJOB Talk Radio, WUSA (Washington, D.C.), and Milwaukee Public Television's I Remember (see Press page for details).
+When he’s not teaching and writing, Krugler enjoys overseas travel (most recent trip: London), going to art museums, and reading mysteries (latest favorite author: Philip Kerr).